How to Boost Your Grades in High School

 6. Set Goals and Track Progress

-Setting clear goals can keep you motivated.
+Setting clear goals is one of the most effective strategies for achieving good grades.
 Whether you want to bump up your grade in a specific class or improve your overall GPA, having a target gives you something to work toward.

 Break your goals down into manageable steps.
 Want to get better at math?
 Maybe start by dedicating an extra 30 minutes a day to practice.
 Keep track of your progress and tweak your study habits as needed.
 Hitting those smaller milestones can build your confidence and keep you going.